Great picture books exploring the concept of the number 100. Great for the 100th day of school, or any day!

-Picture books provide a fabulous platform for engaging children with mathematical concepts.
-By capturing a child’s imagination, picture book stories make the process of learning about quite abstract math concepts and symbolism, of thinking and reasoning mathematically, more interesting, relevant and meaningful.
+Picture books are a fabulous resource for engaging children with mathematical concepts.
+By capturing a child’s imagination, picture books make the process of learning about what can be quite abstract concepts more interesting, relevant and meaningful.
 The ten books presented here all provide a basis for exploring number concepts related to counting to 100.

 As with all of my book collections, I encourage you to please take a moment to read reviews and age recommendations for any titles you are unfamiliar with.
 Each title is linked to an Amazon page where you can find further information.